Roster | Upcoming Meetings | Past Meetings

 Members reflect the state’s demographic and geographic diversity and diversity in attorney practice sectors and settings.

-The Blue Ribbon Commission will begin its work in the second quarter of 2021, and expects to present a final report on its findings and recommendations in early 2022.
+The Blue Ribbon Commission will begin its work in the second quarter of 2021, and expects to present a final report on its findings and recommendations later in 2022.

 Kim Wong, 415-538-2319, Kim.Wong@calbar.ca.gov